Dominic Smith Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Marlins have a 4.23 team ERA that ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to allow 152 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- The Marlins rank 14th in baseball in home runs surrendered (155 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.